NEW! Special Issue: Enhancing In Vitro Toxicology Through Machine Learning

 - Opportunities around applied in vitro toxicology

-Applied In Vitro Toxicology is under the editorial leadership of Editor-in-Chief James M. McKim, PhD, DABT, CEO of IONTOX, Inc., and other leading researchers.
+Applied In Vitro Toxicology is under the editorial leadership of Editor-in-Chief Andrew Gow, PhD, DABT, Rutgers University, and Deputy Editor Chantra Eskes, PhD, SeCAM, and other leading researchers.
 View the entire editorial board.

 Audience: Research and developmental scientists; pharmaceutical, veterinary, horticultural, and chemical researchers; toxicologists, product manufacturers, regulators, among others